epikweb/serverless-event-sourcing/README.md

 - Versioning of long-lived aggregates
 - Versioning of event schemas
-- Refactoring stream boundaries is difficult to correct once a system is in production
+- Refactoring aggregate boundaries is difficult to correct once a system is in production
 - Tight coupling of snapshots to the underlying left-fold that created the state
-- Tight coupling of read models to the event store/schema
-- Blue-green deployments
 - Read model replay ordering guarantees
 - Read model replay time with a large number of events